-Benchmark Quizzes: Because of our generous drops policy, we do not administer make-up module quizzes for any reason.
+Module Quizzes: Because of our generous drops policy, we do not administer make-up module quizzes for any reason.

-Exams: Because we offer you a choice of exam times, we are very strict about how we administer make-up exams.
-If you have class or work during both the offered exam times, you will need to email the TA email and provide documentation of class or work schedule that indicates a conflict.
-The TA will assist in coordinating a make-up time.
+Exams: Because we offer you a choice of exam dates to accommodate your schedule, we are very strict about how we administer make-up exams.
+If you have class or work during both the offered exam times, you will need to email the TA email (onlinePSY364TA@austin.utexas.edu) and provide documentation of class or work schedule that indicates a conflict.
+The TA will assist in coordinating a make up time.
 If you sign up for one of the regular exam times but then are unable to take your scheduled exam due to serious illness or personal emergency, you will need to email the TA email and provide documentation of the unavoidable and unexpected nature of your absence.
 The TA will assist in coordinating a make-up time.
-There are no make-ups for the make-up; if you miss an exam you arranged with a TA, you will receive a zero for that exam.
+There are no make-ups for the make-up; if you miss the make-up exam for an exam you missed, you will receive a zero for that exam.

 Assignments: Assignments turned in late (via email to the TAs) will be docked 1 point per day late, up to 7 days.
-Assignments will not be accepted more than 7 days late for any reason.
+Assignments will not be accepted more than 7 days late.